NicolasLM/spinach/doc/user/production.rst

 - Task `args` and `kwargs` are JSON serializable and small in size
 - Jobs are sent in :class:`Batch` to the broker when multiple jobs are to be scheduled at once
-- The user's code is thread-safe
+- The user's code is thread-safe when using the default threaded workers
 - Tasks do not store state in the process between invocations
 - Logging is configured and exceptions are sent to Sentry, see :doc:`integrations`